AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Damage-assessment mapping, post-disaster photography and video.

-**Operational Examples:** Pacific Flying Labs, in coordination with the Fiji Red Cross Society, attempted to use a Phantom 4 Professional drone to document damage from Tropical Cyclone Keni in the Kadavu Region in April 2018.
+**Operational examples:** Pacific Flying Labs, in coordination with the Fiji Red Cross Society, attempted to use a Phantom 4 Professional drone to document damage from Tropical Cyclone Keni in the Kadavu Region in April 2018.
 Ultimately, high winds prevented the drone from being flown safely in the area.

 **Summary:** Tropical Cyclone Keni hit Fiji on April 10th 2018, causing widespread damage across the island.
 The Fiji Red Cross Society and Pacific Flying Labs worked together to collect images of the village of Manuana, combining on-foot surveys and aerial mapping techniques.